- Home

 - Diversity, Equity, and Inclusion

-For almost 100 years, animated by the Vincentian question, What must be done?, St. John’s Law has opened its doors to a wonderfully diverse student body.
+For almost 100 years, animated by the Vincentian question, What must be done?, St. John’s Law has opened its doors to a wonderfully diverse and inclusive student body.

-This page shares just some of the many ways St. John's Law animates, fulfills, and grows our deep and unwavering commitment to diversity, equity, and inclusion and to calling out, and standing against, racism and intolerance in their many forms.
+This page shares just some of the many ways St. John's Law fulfills and grows our deep and unwavering commitment to supporting our students and to fostering a learning environment in which they all can thrive.

 Assistant Dean for Diversity, Equity, and Inclusion